Akshaya114/T20-Cricket-Game/README.md

 # T20 Cricket Game on Nexys A7

-## Project Details
-**University   :** Shiv Nadar University, Delhi-NCR, India **Course       :** Digital System Design With FPGAs (EED 359) **Supervisor   :** Dr. Amitabh Chatterjee, Associate Professor, School of Engineering, Shiv Nadar University, Delhi-NCR, India
-**Project Title:** T20 Cricket Game on Nexys A7

-## Team Members
-**Member 1:**
-	Gonela Sreeman
-	B.Tech. in Electronics and Communication
-	Batch of 2024
-	2010110264
-**Member 2:**
-	Madhuri Chitturi
-	B.Tech. in Electronics and Communication
-	Batch of 2024
-	2010110376
-**Member 3:**
-	Akshaya Kanivannan
-	B.Tech. in Electronics and Communication
-	Batch of 2024
-	2010110785

 ## Introduction
-* This project aims to implement a realistic cricket game on a Nexys A7 FPGA board using Verilog.
+* The project aims to implement a realistic cricket game on a Nexys A7 FPGA board using Verilog.
 * The game consists of two innings.
 Teams take turns batting, attempting to score as many runs as possible before completing 20 deliveries or losing 5 wickets.
 * It incorporates various modules to simulate a cricket match, including a pseudo-random number generator (LFSR), button debouncing, seven-segment LED display for score tracking, scrolling LEDs, and tri-state LEDs.